Daniel Stern (psychologist): Biography

 Stern was born in New York City.
 He went to Harvard University as an undergraduate, from 1952 to 1956.
 He then attended Albert Einstein College of Medicine, completing his M.D. in 1960.
 In 1961, Stern was member of the Freedom Riders, a group of black and white activists challenging racial segregation in the south by traveling together on bus rides.

 He continued his educational career doing research at the NIH in psychopharmacology from 1962 to 1964.
 In 1964, Stern decided to specialize in psychiatric care, completing his residency at Columbia University College of Physicians and Surgeons.
 In 1972 he started a psychoanalytic education at Columbia University Center for Psychoanalytic Training and Research.

 For more than 30 years, he worked in research and practice as well in developmental psychology and psychodynamic psychotherapy.

-In his research, he dedicated his time to the observation of infants and to clinical reconstruction of early experiences.
-His efforts continue to contribute to currently existing developmental theories.

-He was well known as an expert researcher of early affective mother-child bonding.
-Research and discoveries on the field of affective bonding was one of his leading activities.
+Through much of his career, Stern worked in New York City as a professor at Weill Cornell Medicine and a lecturer at Columbia University Center for Psychoanalytic Training and Research.

-Before his death, Stern was an honorary professor in Psychology at the University of Geneva, adjunct professor in the department of Psychiatry at the Cornell University Medical School and a lecturer at the Columbia University Center for Psychoanalytic Training and Research.
+At the time of his death, Stern was a psychiatry professor at the University of Geneva, adjunct professor at the Cornell University Medical School and a lecturer at the Columbia University Center for Psychoanalytic Training and Research.

-He received Honorary Doctorates from the Universities of Copenhagen (2002), Palermo, Mons Hainaut, Alborg, Padova, and Stockholm University.
+He received Honorary Doctorates from the Universities of Copenhagen (2002), Palermo, Mons Hainaut, Aalborg, Padova, and Stockholm University.
 He was a fellow of the Norwegian Academy of Science and Letters from 2004.

 He died, aged 78, in Geneva, Switzerland, following a heart failure.
-He actively contributed to the ongoing work of the Boston Process of Change Study Group only a few months prior.
+He had actively contributed to the ongoing work of the Boston Process of Change Study Group only a few months prior.